smartaidevelopment/racesense/Desktop/Smart AI Development/RaceSense/BACKUP/03_Tracks_Database_Complete.md

 - **Advanced Search & Filtering**: By type, country, category, FIA grade
 - **Professional Integration**: Compatible with lap timing and telemetry services

+## Track Creator (Sector-Only)

+- The TrackCreator UI now supports **sector-only** editing.
+Users can add, edit, and remove sectors directly on the map.
+- The previous point-based editing workflow has been removed for simplicity and clarity.
+- Each sector is defined by a start and end point, which can be dragged and adjusted on the map.
+- The UI displays only sector information and statistics.
+- This change streamlines the workflow for professional racing analysis and session planning.

 ## Files Included:

 ### src/types/track.ts